CivicActions/ssp-toolkit/appendices/security-irp-checklist.md

 ## 2. Start documenting

 Begin documenting all steps and findings.
-Documentation makes handoffs and Responder onboarding easier.
+Documentation makes handoffs and responder onboarding easier.
 The Slack channel [#None](None) is recommended because it is most widely accessible, but other [communication channels](security-irp.md#communication-channels) may be used.

 ## 3. Initiate the response

-At this stage, the _First Responder_ is usually working alone, and is also the _Incident Commander_ (IC).
+_At this stage, the _First Responder_ is usually working alone, and is also the _Incident Commander_ (IC)._

 A. Allocate 5 minutes and determine whether this event is a potential incident or false alarm.